Xtrah/IT1901/logger/README.md

 - As a user I want to register where I have been using my name and phone number, when I visited and how long
 - As a user I want to see former visits, so that I can see who have visited a room or a building
-- As a user I want to search in former visits, so that I can easier find a certain visit
+- As a user I want to search for visit based on all fields, such as phone number, date of visit and building, so that I can find specific visits
 - As a user I want to delete a former visit, so that I can remove unwanted visit entries
-- As a user I want to filter through visit based on all fields, such as phone number, date of visit and building, so that I can find specific visits

 ## Structure and Maven build